 - Windows: Ctrl

-You can duplicate existing objects to add them to the Auto Layout.
-Figma will add the duplicate to the right (horizontal) or underneath the original (vertical).
+You can duplicate existing objects to add them to the Auto layout.
+Figma will add the duplicate to the right (horizontal) or below (vertical) the original object.

 - Windows: Ctrl + D

 Note: You can't reorder objects in an instance.
 You will need to change the object's order in the main component, or detach the instance to reorder objects.